 Safe room.
 A safe room is a place inside your home for you to stay out of sight and out of reach of intruders, even if that means the intruders can steal anything they want from the rest of your home.
 It should be a room that is very hard to break-into, and one that is equipped for you to comfortably stay there for a long time.
 The door to the safe room should be an exterior grade door, or a fire-rated door suitable for commercial construction.
 It should have good locks and lock-reinforcing hardware installed as described previously in this article.
 The door should have a one-way, wide-angle peephole.

-For this room, you may want to put steel mesh screen across the studs before you enclose them with sheetrock (drywall).
+For this room, you may want to put a steel mesh screen across the studs before you enclose them with sheetrock (drywall).
 A good type of screen for this purpose is “remesh” made for reinforcing poured concrete driveways.
-You may want to have the studs placed at 8” center to center instead of the normal 16” spacing, to make it impossible for an intruder to rip through the flimsy sheetrock and step into that room by passing his body in between the 2×4 studs.
+You may want to have the studs placed at 8” center to center instead of the normal 16” spacing, to make it impossible for an intruder to rip through the flimsy sheetrock and step into that room bypassing his body in between the 2×4 studs.
 Or you could use sheets of plywood to cover those walls first, and then use drywall.

 The safe room should also have weapons inside it to deal with the intruders should they manage to break into that room.
 You should also have an axe and pry bar in that room so that you can break OUT of it, if necessary, if for some reason that strong door was blocked or its lock jammed so that you could not open it.

 Consider what is “cover” inside your home.
 If you had to grab a gun and fight intruders, would it be to your advantage to position yourself behind bullet-resistant cover?
-Of course it would.
+Of course, it would.
 Every tactical shooting course and every instructor on the topic of combat arms shows you how to make use of cover while engaging your adversary.
 Inside your home, think of what you have, or could that would serve as cover.